 The fire danger is Moderate for the High Level Forest Area.
 To report a wildfire call 310-FIRE(3473).

-There are three active wildfires in the High Level Forest Area.
-Of these fires, one is classified as Out of Control (OC) and two are classified as Under Control (UC).
+There are four active wildfires in the High Level Forest Area.
+Of these fires, one is classified as Being Held (BH) and three are classified as Under Control (UC).
+There is no threat to any homes or communities at this time.

 - Fire (HWF044) is located approximately 60 km west of the Zama City.
-This fire is Out of Control (OC) at 4 hectares.
-Firefighters, helicopters and airtankers have responded to this wildfire.
-There are no homes or communities at risk at this time.
+This fire is Under Control (UC) at 5 hectares.
+There are 24 firefighters, and two helicopters are working on this wildfire.

 FIRE ADVISORY IN EFFECT | JUNE 1, 2021